SAKryukov/microtonal-fabric/article/multitouch/article.md

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

-Microtonal Fabric uses multitouch screen support for the musical keyboards.
+Microtonal Fabric uses multitouch screen support for musical keyboards.

+If a multitouch screen is available, the user can play music with Microtonal Fabric applications with ten fingers, play chords, glissando, and use other techniques.
+Microtonal Fabric uses a unified approach to cover the handling of the musical on-screen keyboards and more. ???

 ???